-- A. Investigate any grievance or dispute so that same can be properly presented in accordance with the grievance procedure. - B. Attend meetings with the Court or other Employer representatives when such meetings are necessary to adjust grievances or disputes.
-Meetings with designated personnel will be by appointment and held without delay when possible. - C. Confer with a staff representative of the Union and/or employees on Employer premises, at such time and places as may be authorized by the Court in advance of the intended meetings.
+- 19.3.a Investigate any grievance or dispute so that same can be properly presented in accordance with the grievance procedure. - 19.
+3.b Attend meetings with the Director or Deputy Director or other Employer representatives when such meetings are necessary to adjust grievances or disputes.
+Meetings with designated personnel will be by appointment and held without delay when possible. - 19.
+3.c Confer with a staff representative of the Union and/or employees on Employer premises, at such time and places as may be authorized by the Director or Deputy Director in advance of the intended meetings.